Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Change map view background/README.md

 ## Use case

 A background grid defines the default color and grid for display behind a map or scene surface.
-Set properties on the background grid to highlight and give context to your MapView or SceneView.
+Set properties on the background grid to highlight and give context to your map view or scene view.

 ## How to use the sample